tjarbo/documentation/docs/moodlebot/advanced-guides/what-is-inside-env.md

 ---
-title: What is inside .env ?
+title: 🔧 What is inside .env ?
 hide_title: true
 hide_table_of_contents: false
+sidebar_label: What is inside .env ?
 description: Description of .env
 keywords:
   - moodle